FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_processes.md

     "weight": "210"
 }## About the output file

-Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span> HP NonStop reassembles all of the Transfer CFT process output in a main file, `runtime/run/cft.out`, whereas version 2.3.2 used either spooler output (one per process) or event messages (EMS).
+Transfer CFT {{< TransferCFT/releasenumber  >}} HP NonStop reassembles all of the Transfer CFT process output in a main file, `runtime/run/cft.out`, whereas version 2.3.2 used either spooler output (one per process) or event messages (EMS).

 ## About the system configuration file